-A 2013 study counted 9.9 pizza places per 10,000 people in Pittsburgh — putting us only behind Orlando (Orlando?) as the American city with the most pizza places per capita (Orlando?).
+One study counted 9.9 pizza places per 10,000 people in Pittsburgh — putting us only behind Orlando (Orlando?) as the American city with the most pizza places per capita (Orlando?).
 And plenty of places have opened since then.

 Want to get up to speed on the best pizza in Pittsburgh?
 Here are the places you must try.
 (And please do add your suggestions in the comments below or on our Facebook page.)

-Iron Born, Smallman Galley (until June), Strip District and Millvale
+Iron Born, Strip District and Millvale

 A few years ago, Detroit-style pizza hit Pittsburgh like a runaway Buick, and the pizza scene has never been the same.
 It’s thicker than the usual thin crust, with a caramelized, cheesy, crunchy edge and a soft, chewy rectangular crust.
 This spot was born in Smallman Galley’s restaurant incubator — and proved so popular, they’ve remained there for two years.
-In June, Iron Born will move to a standalone space nearby in the Strip, and they’ve opened a location in Millvale.
+In June, Iron Born has moved to a standalone space nearby in the Strip, and they’ve got a location in Millvale.
 The white sauce Forager Pie is a particular favorite, topped with piles of fresh mushrooms and ricotta, and drizzled with honey.

 Caliente Pizza & Draft House, various locations